 function clearly for ANY BODY regardless of dance background, experience, or level of understanding dance and can also be transferred to daily situations, relations, work ...

-Tools that can be used in creation, retreats, art and dance therapy, team building, leadership, or personal growth.
+Tools that can be used in creation, classes, workshops, sessions, retreats, therapy, coaching, leadership, personal growth, and more.

 And for the past 15 years, my focus mainly shifted towards teaching, coaching, and mentoring.

 I had the opportunity to pass my knowledge and my understanding of dance improvisation and alchemy in 23 different countries to various groups of people,